 - Add more starter

-- Keep at warmer temperature, don’t go higher than 75F
+- Keep at a warmer temperature, don’t go higher than 75F

 - After you cooked your cultured milk put it in water with ice